Rust Removers That Actually Work—We Put the Top Products to the Test

 Q: Can WD-40 remove rust?

 Standard WD-40 can certainly loosen rust on metal, though results on other surfaces are difficult to predict.
-We would generally recommend a dedicated rust remover specific to the material being treated.
+As a WD-40 alternative, we would generally recommend a dedicated rust remover specific to the material being treated.

 Q: What is the strongest rust remover?